-Helps students develop a conceptual understanding of the systems engineering life-cycle process and familiarity with analysis techniques used in that process.
-Introduces concepts of reliability and robustness, and rigorous tools for analysis and design with them in mind.
-Utilizes real-world experience and case studies of working with a system through all phases of the system design process.
+This course helps students develop a conceptual understanding of the systems engineering life-cycle process and familiarity with analysis techniques used in that process.
+It also introduces concepts of reliability and robustness, and rigorous tools for analysis and design with them in mind.
+The course utilizes real-world experience and case studies of working with a system through all phases of the system design process.

 This course can be applied toward: